PJ-Mog/VSmod-Compass2/README.md

   * Changes the compass's target position to the provided position.
   * Supports flexible pos inputs, i.e. `~10 ~0 ~-15` denotes a position relative to the player, `=512000 =120 =512000` denotes an absolute position, and `0 120 0` denotes a map coordinate.
 * `/compass set craftedBy [<player_name>|<player_uid>|<any_string>]`
-  * Changes who the compass was created by (currently only matters for the Player Compass).
+  * Changes who the compass was created by (currently only matters for the Seraph Compass).
   * Can be a player's Name, a player's UID, or an unrelated string.
 * `/compass reset`
   * Causes the compass to act as though it had just been crafted.